openshift/origin-aggregated-logging/deployer/README.md

     oc process -n logging logging-fluentd-template | \
       oc create -n logging -f -
     # this creates the daemonset and starts fluentd with the new params

+#### Have Fluentd use the systemd journal as the log source

+By default, fluentd will read from `/var/log/messages*` and `/var/log/containers/*.log` for system logs and container logs, respectively.
+You can use the systemd journal instead as the log source.
+There are three deployer configuration parameters set in the deployer configmap: `use-journal`, `journal-source`, and `journal-read-from-head`.
+* `use-journal=[false|true]` - default is empty.
+This tells the
+deployer/fluentd to see which log driver docker is using - if docker is using `--log-driver=journald`, this means `use-journal=true`, and fluentd will read from the systemd journal, otherwise, it will assume docker is using the `json-file` log driver and read from the `/var/log` file sources.
+Using the systemd journal requires docker 1.10 or later, and docker must be configured to use `--log-driver=journald`.
+If using the systemd journal, Fluentd will first look for `/var/log/journal`, and if that is not available, will use `/run/log/journal` as the journal source.
+* `journal-source=/path/to/journal` - default is empty.
+This is the location of the journal to use.
+For example, if you want fluentd to always read logs from the transient in-memory journal, set `journal-source=/run/log/journal`.
+* `journal-read-from-head=[false|true]` - If this setting is `false`, fluentd
+will start reading from the end of the journal - no historical logs.
+If this setting is `true`, fluentd will start reading logs from the beginning.
+*NOTE*: It may require several minutes, or hours, depending on the size of your journal, before any new log entries are available in Elasticsearch, when using `journal-read-from-head=true`.
+*NOTE*: DO NOT USE `journal-read-from-head=true` IF YOU HAVE PREVIOUSLY USED `journal-read-from-head=false` - you will fill up your Elasticsearch with duplicate records.

 ### Kibana